 Our Team

-Our coaching and admin team includes Navid, Dominik, Cezary, Walid, Leon, Laurence, Neb, Diana, Lesley and Efe.
+Our coaching and admin team includes Navid, Cameron, Georges, Dominik, Cezary, Walid, Leon, Laurence and Neb.
 We run sessions in Cambourne, Northstowe, St Ives, Cambridge and St Neots for Under 10, Under 12, Under 14, Under 16, Under 18 and adult age groups.
+We also have several National League teams: Falcons and Kestrels.

 Our Coaches